Readmission to Drexel University

 - If you are a student who did not officially withdraw from Drexel AND you have not been enrolled in classes for less than a year (four consecutive quarters or three consecutive semesters), you are still considered active.
 Please contact your academic advisor to discuss restarting enrollment in your program.

-- If you are a student who will have or has graduated, or are a previous non-degree, non-matriculated, or visiting student applying to a degree granting program, you must apply using the traditional admissions process.
+- If you are a student who will have or has graduated, or are a previous non-degree, non-matriculated, or are visiting student applying to a degree-granting program, you must apply using the traditional admissions process.

-- If you are a student who has only previously enrolled as a undergraduate student and are now looking to attend a graduate/professional program, you must apply using the traditional admissions process.
+- If you are a student who has only previously enrolled as an undergraduate student and are now looking to attend a graduate/professional program, you must apply using the traditional admissions process.

 Before you apply for readmission, you should review the following: